linxihui/GaussianProcess.jl/README.md

 # Gaussian Process

-Gaussian process classification, regression, and Cox regression for time-to-event data (not yet implemented).
-This package has not yet registered in the METADATA.
+Gaussian process classification, regression, and Cox regression for time-to-event data This package has not yet registered in the METADATA.
 To install, run the following command.

 ```julia